WHAT IS MY FIRST LESSON LIKE?

 SHOULD I PREPARE A SONG?

 If you feel confident to do so, yes.
 Ideally it should be something you feel very comfortable with and have sung for a good amount of time.
 The purpose of this would be for me to get a clearer understanding of your voice, so if your unsure, just bring yourself and we will muddle through together.
-There is no pressure either way.

-SHOULD I PREPARE A PIECE/MONOLOGUE?
-(Spoken Sessions)
+SHOULD I PREPARE SOME TEXT/MONOLOGUE?
+(VOICE Sessions)

 A piece of spoken word ie an extract from a book or a poem are a great.
 A monologue will work too, as long you know it very well, but is not necessary.
 I just want a chance to hear your voice.